 11) While in Santa Monica I walked by the ORIGINAL Gold’s Gym where Arnold and the boys used to train.
 And although it was just a BIG cement wall, I swear I could still hear Arnold talking and weights clanking as if it were 1975 all over again, the year I was born.

 12) I almost moved to Cali that summer and was ready to tell my parents to send me socks and underwear.
-I bailed and stayed in NJ ans regretted that for YEARS!
-It taught me to Man the F**K UP and be more of a risk taker.
-Now that I live 2 minutes from the beach I’m a happy man
+I bailed and stayed in NJ and regretted that for YEARS!
+It taught me to Man UP and be more of a risk taker.
+Now that I live a few minutes from the beach I’m a happy man.

 13) I remember having a goal of squatting 225 for 50 reps.
 I hit 46 or so on my own and cranked the extra few with a spotter.
 That was FUN.
 Sometimes I wonder if my legs were so damn strong from doing Leg Presses!!??